Kvitekvist/FUS/README.md

 ## First time installation, PC preparation

-These steps are only needed if you install this Modlist for the first time.
-If you update the Modlist, jump straight to [Updating](#updating)!
+These steps are only needed if you install FUS for the first time.
+If you update the modlist, jump straight to [Updating](#updating)!

 Follow all steps on [this page](https://github.com/Kvitekvist/FUS/wiki/Prepare-PC-for-modlist) to prepare your PC to install FUS.
 This includes requirements, cleaning Skyrim, and installing Wabbajack.